techidaily/site-audio-editing/source/_posts/2024-approved-discovering-superior-audio-cutting-software-for-podcasters-on-a-budget.md

 This podcast editing software is equipped with a versatile set of audio editing tools that simplify the audio editing process.
 Fission also integrates with [Audio Hijack](https://rogueamoeba.com/audiohijack/) software you can use to record your podcasts and then edit them in Fission before uploading them to the hosting platform.

-You can **fade, cut or[merge multiple files](https://tools.techidaily.com/wondershare/filmora/download/)** without any risk of quality loss and you can even create chapters for your podcasts.
+You can **fade, cut or [merge multiple files](https://tools.techidaily.com/wondershare/filmora/download/)** without any risk of quality loss and you can even create chapters for your podcasts.
 All audio files you edit with Fission can be uploaded to SoundCloud directly from the software, which makes it a perfect choice for all podcasters who share their podcasts on this platform.

 **Pros**